petroemil/Rx.Book/Draft.md

 For example for a numerical stream you can choose to collect all elements into a list.
 In this case a list is the accumulator and you just add the new numbers to it as they appear in the stream.
 Or you can do something more useful and do min or max selection (though you have explicit operators for that), or add up all the numbers.

-The difference between the `Scan()` and `Aggregate()` operators is similar to the difference between the `Window()` and `Buffer()` in a way that `Scan()` is kind of a real time operator that emmits all the subsequent results of the aggregation as new events appear in the source stream, while the `Aggregate()` will only emmit the final result of the aggregation right after the original stream completes.
+The difference between the `Scan()` and `Aggregate()` operators is similar to the difference between the `Window()` and `Buffer()` in a way that `Scan()` is kind of a real time operator that emits all the subsequent results of the aggregation as new events appear in the source stream, while the `Aggregate()` will only emit the final result of the aggregation right after the original stream completes.

 Here you can see two examples to sum numbers using the `Scan()` and `Aggregate()` operators.